-The golden yolk of farm fresh eggs or a rooster’s crow are some of the top reasons that people start to raise chickens.
+The golden yolk of farm fresh eggs is one of the top reasons that people start to raise chickens.
 Chickens can be a great investment for farmers or individuals who love eating food from natural sources.
 Starting your own flock is not as hard as it looks.
-In fact, you could have your own flock squawking in your backyard by the late spring if you follow these tips:
+In fact, you could have your own flock squawking and crowing in your backyard by the late spring if you follow these tips!

 Chickens are typically easy to raise, but there are a few accessories and gadgets that help chicken owners.
 The basic items needed to outfit a chicken coop are feeders, water containers and nest boxes.
 The layout of your chicken coop will determine what type of these accessories will serve your flock best.

 Raising chickens can be relatively easy if you plan ahead.
 Knowing how many chickens your coop can adequately fit and what accessories make caring for them easier is half of the battle.
-Swing by Mimbach Fleet today to get started on planning for your flock this spring.
+Contact Mimbach Fleet today to get started on planning for your flock this spring.